 The goal of Diversity of Nature is to share first-hand science experience with underrepresented audiences in Nova Scotia, and nationally.
 The leadership from our team of talented graduate and undergraduate students is integral to our outreach mission.

-I am a PhD candidate interested in marine conservation, with a current focus on coral reef ecosystems.
-I am passionate about teaching and community outreach.
-I hope my role in DoN can help inspire the next generation of BIPOC leaders in STEM.
-Check out my research site here!
+Suchinta is a PhD candidate interested in marine conservation, with a current focus on coral reef ecosystems.
+She is passionate about teaching and community outreach.
+She hopes her role in DoN can help inspire the next generation of BIPOC leaders in STEM.
+Check out her research site here!

 Melanie Duc Bo Massey

-I'm a PhD candidate studying how changing environments affect fishes.
-I've worked and volunteered in STEM youth outreach for six years, and am delighted to share my passion for science with BIPOC youth through Diversity of Nature.
+Melanie is a PhD candidate studying how changing environments affect fishes.
+S worked and volunteered in STEM youth outreach for six years, and am delighted to share my passion for science with BIPOC youth through Diversity of Nature.
 Read more about my research here!

 Aaron is an Honours student investigating the functional ecology of reef sharks and distinct reef fishes on a global scale.
 He has a deep passion for teaching, for which he credits his Nonna (grandmother), who was a teacher in Calgary.
 With Diversity of Nature, he aims to share his experiences in STEM, his passion for the ocean, and the need for intersectional and diverse voices in marine science and conservation.

 Shanukie is a Master’s student at Dalhousie University studying the mechanisms of action of lace plant anthocyanin extracts on breast cancer cells.
 In addition to her research, Shanukie is also a passionate teaching assistant in the biology department who enjoys sharing her love for science and research with students.
 Outside of academia, she enjoys science outreach activities, hiking, reading, and travelling.
 Shanukie is hoping to share a little piece of her research project with Diversity of Nature students by looking at the different colored pigments found in plant extracts.